DirectQuery and SAP HANA

 You can connect to SAP HANA data sources directly using DirectQuery.
 There are two options when connecting to SAP HANA:

 Treat SAP HANA as a relational source: In this case, Power BI treats SAP HANA as a relational source.
-This offers greater flexibility, but care must be taken to ensure that measures are aggregated as expected, and to avoid performance issues.
+This offers greater flexibility.
+Care must be taken with this approach to ensure that measures are aggregated as expected, and to avoid performance issues.

-The approach used to connect is determined by a global tool option, which is set by selecting File > Options and settings and then Options > DirectQuery, then selecting the option Treat SAP HANA as a relational source, as shown in the following image.
+The connection approach is determined by a global tool option, which is set by selecting File > Options and settings and then Options > DirectQuery, then selecting the option Treat SAP HANA as a relational source, as shown in the following image.

 Let's look at more detail about each of these two approaches, in turn.